oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 The Lombok annotations are the same

-The class level `@Embeddable` means that JPA treats thsi class as part of an Entity (so a DB row in this case) which means JPA will construct the primary key using the fields in this class
+The class level `@Embeddable` means that JPA treats this class as part of an Entity (so a DB row in this case) which means JPA will construct the primary key using the fields in this class

 As with the StockLevel we're choosing our own column names using `@Column` rather than letting the system chose them for us.

 The Java Persistence system at runtime looks for these annotations and will automatically setup the database mappings based on them.
-The actual JPA implementation that's being used here is hibernate, it's an open source project, and it will not only handle the database interactions for us, but could if if we wanted it to create the database tables on our behalf (this is controlled by the hibernate.hbm2ddl.auto setting in the persistence.xml file, at the moment it will jst check that the database schema matches what our entities require.)
+The actual JPA implementation that's being used here is hibernate, it's an open source project, and it will not only handle the database interactions for us, but if we wanted it to could create the database tables on our behalf (this is controlled by the hibernate.hbm2ddl.auto setting in the persistence.xml file, at the moment it will just check that the database schema matches what our entities require).

-The entity manager represents the connection to the JPA system, it can be used to locate existing object and create new ones (see the StockResource.createStockLevel method) It can merge updates to existing data (see the StockResource.adjustStockLevel method) and delete objects in the database (see the StockResource.deleteStockItem method.)
+The entity manager represents the connection to the JPA system, it can be used to locate existing object and create new ones (see the StockResource.createStockLevel method) It can merge updates to existing data (see the StockResource.adjustStockLevel method) and delete objects in the database (see the StockResource.deleteStockItem method).

 For this lab we've got a little bit of logic around those entity manager functions to act as a starting point to let us provide REST CRUD APIs.

 It is important to note that each item retrieved from or saved to the database using the entity manager is almost certainly a different instance of the object.
-Even if you save an object then look at the returned object that has "just been saved" !
+Even if you save an object then look at the returned object that has "just been saved"!
 So retrieving the same object twice is two separate objects, which contain the same data, not two references to the same object.
 This means that you need to think carefully if you're going to implement comparisons or equality (hence the benefits of Lombok generating this type of code automatically for us)

 ---